EffectOrientedProgramming/book/Chapters/05_Testing.md

       assertCompletes
 ```

-By running `nightlyBatch` and `timeTravel` in parallel, we ensure that the `nightlyBatch` Effect completes after "24 hours".
+Here, `zipPar` runs the `nightlyBatch` and `timeTravel` operations in parallel.
+This ensures that the `nightlyBatch` Effect completes by moving the clock forward 24 hours.

-Using a simulated Clock means we no longer rely on real-world time.
+By using a simulated Clock, we no longer rely on real-world time.
-The example now runs in real-world milliseconds instead an entire day.
+This test runs in real-world milliseconds instead of an entire day.
-They are also more predictable as the time adjustments are fully controlled by the tests.
+Tests are also more predictable because time adjustments are fully controlled.

 #### Targeting Failure-Prone Time Bands

-Using real-world time also can be error-prone because Effects may have unexpected results in certain time bands.
+Using real-world time can be error-prone because Effects can have unexpected results in certain time bands.
-Suppose you have code that gets the time, and it happens to be 23:59:59.
+Consider fetching a time that happens to be 23:59:59.
-After some operations that take a few seconds, you get database records for the current day.
+After performing some operations, you get database records for the current day.
-Those records may no longer be the day associated with previously received records.
+Those records may no longer be from the day associated with previously received records.
 This scenario can be very hard to test when using real-world time.
 With a simulated clock, your tests can adjust the clock to reliably reproduce the test conditions.